Setting levels for logging, metrics, and tracing¶

 ; Off to set trace data collection toNONE

-You can use SQL to set telemetry levels for the account.
+You can use SQL to set telemetry levels for the account and for objects such as databases, functions, and procedures.

 Use the ALTER ACCOUNT command to set the appropriate parameter, based on the telemetry data you want to collect.